okta/okta-auth-js/README.md

 #### `token.getWithRedirect(options)`

 Create token using a redirect.
 After a successful authentication, the browser will be redirected to the configured [redirectUri](#additional-options).
 The authorization code, access, or ID Tokens will be available as parameters appended to this URL.
-By default, values will be in the hash fragment of the URL (for SPA applications) or in the search query (for Web applications).
-SPA Applications using the PKCE flow can opt to receive the authorization code in the search query by setting the [responseMode](#additional-options) option to "query".
+Values will be returned in either the search query or hash fragment portion of the URL depending on the [responseMode](#responsemode)

 * `options` - See [Authorize options](#authorize-options)